Consumer protection organisations

 The Central Bank of Ireland is responsible for the regulation of all financial services firms in Ireland since October 2010.
 The Central Bank has specific functions in relation to consumer protection and consumer rights.
 It supervises financial firms to make sure that they comply with legislation and codes of conduct.
 The authority ensures financial institutions are solvent which gives consumers confidence that their deposits and investments are secure.

-The European Consumer Centre provides a free information and advice service on consumer rights in the EU.
-It is part of an EU wide network of consumer centres and it can help you to solve consumer disputes arising in other Member States of the EU.
-It does this by trying to solve the dispute directly and, if this fails, by referring your case to an Alternative Dispute Resolution organisation in the other Member State.
-The Office of the Director of Consumer Affairs and the European Commission jointly finances the Centre.
+ECC Ireland provides a free information and advice service on consumer rights in the EU.
+It is part of an EU wide network of consumer centres and it can help you to solve consumer disputes arising in other member states of the EU.
+It does this by trying to solve the dispute directly and, if this fails, by referring your case to an Alternative Dispute Resolution organisation in the other member state.
+The Competition and Consumer Protection Commission and the European Commission jointly finances the Centre.